mackyle/topgit/README_DOCS.rst

 	away by default.

 	Options:
-	  -i		show dependencies based on index instead of branch -w		show dependencies based on working tree instead of branch -n <steps>	take ``<steps>`` "previous" steps (default 1) --all		take as many "previous" steps as possible (aka ``-a``) --verbose	show containing series name(s) (aka ``-v``)
+	  -i		use dependencies from index instead of branch -w		use dependencies from working tree instead of branch -n <steps>	take ``<steps>`` "previous" steps (default 1) --all		take as many "previous" steps as possible (aka ``-a``) --verbose	show containing series name(s) (aka ``-v``)